-Brittany Allen, Staff - School Social Worker
+Brittany Allen-Albright, School Social Worker

-1B.A.
-Psychology and African American Studies, UNC-Chapel Hill
+B.A.
+Psychology and African American Studies, University of North Carolina Chapel Hill

-Tiffany K. Chavis, Faculty - Foreign Languages
+Tiffany K. Chavis, Foreign Languages Teacher

 B.A.
 Modern Foreign Languages, North Carolina Central University